Createdd/Writing/2020/articles/understandingCNN.md

 ### Style cost

-Again, make sure to understand the difference between what the style is in this context, and what the style loss is.
+Again, make sure to understand the difference between style of an image and style loss of an image..
 Both calculations are different.
-One is to detect the "style representation" (meaning to classify the input pixels under the pre-trained classifications), the other is to compare the style of the original image with the style of the generated image.
+One is to detect the "style representation" (texture, colors, etc), the other is to compare the style of the original image with the style of the generated image.

-What is meant by style?

-From the original paper:
-> On top of the CNN responses in each layer of the network we built a style representation that computes the correlations between the different filter responses, where the expectation is taken over the spatial extend of the input image.

-In this context it is measured as the amount of correlation present between feature maps in a layer.
-The cost again is the difference between those correlation matrices.
+The novel idea here is to identify style of an image.
+This is done by
+1. Getting the feature vectors from a convolutional layer
+2. Comparing those vectors with feature vectors from another layer (finding its correlation)

-The interesting approach is how the correlation is captuered.
-This is done via the gram matrix.
+The correlation is captuered by multiplying the feature map to its transpose, resulting in the gram matrix.

 ![](../assets/understandingCNN_2020-10-10-11-34-54.png)
 from [Aditya Guptas article](https://github.com/Adi-iitd/AI-Art) under [MIT License](https://github.com/Adi-iitd/AI-Art/blob/add-license-1/LICENSE)

+Luckily the CNN provides us with multiple layers we can choose of to find its styles correctly.
+Comparing various layers and its correlations we can identify the style of an image.

+Comparing this style with the style

+The cost is the difference between those gram matrices, ie the difference of correlations.

+### Total variation cost

+It acts like a regularizer that encourages spatial smoothness in the generated image.
+This was not used in the original paper but sometimes improves the results.

 ## Starting point for implementation